Ostariophysi: Diversity

-Ostariophysi is the second largest teleost superorder.
+Ostariophysi is the second largest superorder of teleosts.
 It includes five major lineages and is a very diverse group.
 As of 2006 (Nelson), the five orders contain 1,075 genera in 64 families and about 7,931 species, which is about 28% of all known fish species.
 The four largest families in this group (Cyprinidae, Characidae, Loricariidae, and Balitoridae) include 4,656 species, over half (59%) of ostariophysian species.
-Cyprinidae itself is the largest fresh water fish family and the largest family of vertebrates after Gobiidae.
+The carp and minnow family Cyprinidae itself is the largest freshwater fish family and the largest family of vertebrates after the true gobies of Gobiidae.
 Ostariophysians account for about 68% of all freshwater species; in fact, there are only about 123 marine species (Chanidae, Gonorynchidae, most Ariidae, about half of Plotosidae).
 They are present on all continents and major land masses except Antarctica, Greenland, and New Zealand.